 “Nope, I don’t even talk to the client.
 I deal with their house staff or the missus does.
 I don’t think I’ve ever talked to any of the Hamilton family, just Cecil and before him it was Rhetta the cook.”
 Kingston looked at Hector for a moment as a thought struck him.

 The day was starting to warm with tendrils of yellow sunbeams stretching across the yard.
 The morning dew had just gone away and the crew was unloading.
 Kingston grinned looking out over the valley as it woke up to the sound of lawnmowers.
 His amused grin faded quickly as a string of profanity assaulted his ears.

 “It is not too early.
-Our scheduled time is and always has been at 7 sharp.
+Our scheduled time is - and always has been - at 7 am sharp.
 As it is we are already running three minutes late, now if you’ll excuse us and perhaps not stand here in your nethers, we can get back on schedule.”
 Kingston’s ears were beet red as he held back his anger.
 “If you have issue with us, I suggest you take this up with Cecil.”

 “That pool boy.
 He had a few things to say once about our arrival time…” Kingston shook his head slowly at the memory.
 “He must have complained to someone in the house.
 Our arrival time was changed to 10 for the first time ever.”

 “And you’re sure you only worked for the Hamilton estate for a few years?”
 Elissa gave him a side glance watching his face screw up as he concentrated.